 The Yagi antenna does not need to be grounded.
 However, we do recommend an installation of a lightning surge protector between the signal booster and the Yagi antenna.
 In an event of a lightning strike to an antenna, a lightning surge protector will prevent damage to your signal booster system.

 First, you need to find the location of your cell carrier's nearest tower.
 You can do this by either downloading a tower finder app, or alternatively by using a search engine.
-Once you have located the position of the tower, point the main centre beam of your Yagi antenna in the direction of the cell tower.
+Once you have located the position of the tower, point the main center beam of your Yagi antenna in the direction of the cell tower.
 Ensure that antenna radials are pointing up and down.
 If you have a signal detector, you can slowly turn it 360 degrees to determine direction of incoming signal.

 Display the signal strength reading of your phone.
 Locating the signal strength reading in your phone's tree menu will vary from manufacturer, model, and operating system.
 You should consult the operations guide that came with your phone.
 Alternatively, contact your phone manufacturer's customer service department.
 Or simply use a search engine like Google and type the keywords, "Field Test Mode", or "Signal Strength Reading".